BookingSync/oauth2-bookingsync-php/README.md

 This package provides BookingSync OAuth 2.0 support for the PHP League's [OAuth 2.0 Client](https://github.com/thephpleague/oauth2-client).

+## Deprecation warning

+This lib use old deprecated vendors.
+You may have an SSL certificate issue.
+To solve it, you should:
+- Replace the cacert.pem file in the deprecated GuzzleHttp repo with an updated one from https://curl.haxx.se/docs/caextract.html
+- The location of the old pem file is `vendor/guzzle/guzzle/src/Guzzle/Http/Resources/cacert.pem`

 ## Installation

 To install, use composer: